-Loyola University provides reasonable accommodations for students with disabilities.
-Any student requesting accommodations related to a disability or other condition is required to register with Student Accessibility Center (SAC), located in Sullivan Center, Suite 117.
-Professors receive the accommodation notification from SAC via Accommodate.
+Loyola University Chicago provides reasonable accommodations for students with disabilities.
+Any student requesting accommodations related to a disability or other condition is required to register with the Student Accessibility Center (SAC).
+Professors will receive an accommodation notification from SAC, preferably within the first two weeks of class.
 Students are encouraged to meet with their professor individually in order to discuss their accommodations.
 All information will remain confidential.
-Please note that in this class, software may be used to record class lectures in order to provide equal access to students with disabilities.
+Please note that in this class, software may be used to audio record class lectures in order to provide equitable access to students with disabilities.
 Students approved for this accommodation use recordings for their personal study only and recordings may not be shared with other people or used in any way against the faculty member, other lecturers, or students whose classroom comments are recorded as part of the class activity.
 Recordings are deleted at the end of the semester.
 For more information about registering with SAC or questions about accommodations, please contact SAC at 773-508-3700 or SAC@luc.edu.

 If you use the Testing Center, please schedule all of the tests for this class at the beginning of the semester.
 If a scheduled test date changes, you will still be accommodated if you had scheduled your test in advance.